-Port Blake Conservation Area Beach (Grand Bend): Located just south of the Highway 21 and County Road 83 intersection.
-Features baseball diamond, washrooms, toilets, play area, shelter and picnic tables.
+Port Blake Conservation Area Beach (Grand Bend), just minutes from Grand Bend’s main intersection, offers a quieter stretch of sand with a grassed picnic area.
+Located at Highway 21 and County Road 83 intersection.
+Features baseball diamond, washrooms, toilets, play area, shelter, picnic tables and BBQs.
 Day pass required.

-Pinery Provincial Park: Boasts 10km of soft sandy beachfront with nine day-use beaches available featuring various washroom amenities, change-room buildings, picnic areas and two dog-friendly beaches.
+Pinery Provincial Park has one of the most beautiful beaches in the province, offering day visits, camping and 10-km of sandy beach and dunes.
+Two all-terrain wheelchairs are available for loan to provide accessibility to the beach (contact the Park’s Visitor Centre).
+Pinery also has two dog-friendly beaches and boasts nine day-use beaches available featuring various washroom amenities, change-room buildings and picnic areas.
 Sandy dunes are a distinctive feature of the park.
-Barrier-free boardwalk to the beat at “P8″.
+Barrier-free boardwalk to the beat at “P8”.
 Extensive hiking trails.
 Bike, canoe, kayak, paddle-boat, ski and snowshoes rentals.
+Open year-round.
 Day pass required.

 Ipperwash Beach: Access off of West Ipperwash Road, Ipperwash Road and Army Camp Road.
 Enjoy shallow waters, public washrooms and nearby picnic areas.